aguimorefran/tfg-fast-diagnosis-system/LOGBOOK.md

 # 14/03/23

-- Investigation on how to use the fcaR library.
+- Research on how to use the fcaR library.